wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 ### toArray()

-This basically will convert your EMongoCriteria into array form of the syntax:
+This basically will convert your \Mongo\Criteria into array form of the syntax:

 	array(
 		'condition' => array(),